beatricekay/Airline-Analysis/README.md

-# Airline-Analysis
+# Airline Analysis
-Analyze airline prices for clients and how the prices change based on different factors.
+In this project, you'll imagine that you work for a travel agency and need to know the ins and outs of airline prices for your clients.
+You want to make sure that you can find the best deal for your client and help them to understand how airline prices change based on different factors.